magdalenaolczakalvarez/Project-3/README.md

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/c6d2ad3a-43c1-4009-a9db-57dfb14a240e)

-Additionally, the total number of comments has changed over time.
-Over time, the quantity of comments/reviews for listings in D.C has increased.
+Additionally, the total number of comments has changed over time, the graph below show that quantity of comments/reviews for listings in D.C has increased.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/370f974c-9907-4a3a-829d-f4ca9c2cc3b5)